bertreb/pimatic-tado-reloaded/README.md

 ### The device config
 ```
 zone: "Tado zone id"
-interval:"Interval in ms to interace with Tado web, the minimal reading interval should be 120000 (2 min)"
+interval: "Interval in ms to interace with Tado web,
+  the minimal reading interval should be 120000 (2 min)"
   default: 120000
 heating: "Supports heating if enabled"
   default: true